ebi-ait/ingest-kube-deployment/README.md

 4. `make deploy-app-APPNAME` where APPNAME is the name of the ingest application.
 For example, `make deploy-app-ingest-core`

 ### Deploy all kubernetes dockerized applications to an environment (aws)

+---

+**Notes on Fresh Installation**

+Before running the script to redeploy all ingest components, make sure that secrets have been properly defined in the AWS security manager.
+At the time of writing, the following secrets are required to be defined in `dcp/ingest/<deployment_env>/secrets` to ensure that deployments go smoothly:

+* `emails`
+* `staging_api_key` (retrieve this from `dcp/upload/staging/secrets`)
+* `exporter_auth_info`

+---

 1. Make sure you have followed the instructions above to create or access an existing eks cluster
 2. Change the branch or tag in `config/environment_ENVNAME` if needed where ENVNAME is the environment you are deploying to.
 3. `cd apps`
 4. `make deploy-all-apps` where APPNAME is the name of the ingest application.

+### After Deployment

+All requests to the Ingest cluster go through the Ingress controller.
+Any outward facing service needs to be mapped to the Ingress service for it to work correctly.
+This is set through the AWS Route 53 mapping.

+1. The first step is to retrieve the external IP of the Ingress service load balancer.
+This can be done using `kubectl get services -l app=nginx-ingress`.
+2. Copy the external IP and go the Route 53 service dashboard on the AWS Web console.
+3. From the Hosted Zones, search for `<deployment_env>.data.humancellatlas.org` and search for Ingest related records.
+4. Update each record to use the Ingress load balancer external IP as alias.
+5. To ensure that each record are set correctly, run a quick test using the Test Record Set facility on the AWS Web console.

 ## Deploy cloudwatch log exporter
 1. Make sure you have followed the instructions above to create or access an existing eks cluster